Lynette Dolphin: Career

 Memorial Scholarship Awards were established in her honour at Queen's College.

 Personal life

 Dolphin lived in Georgetown in the 1940s.
-On January 13, 2000, Dolphin was told that she had terminal cancer.
+On 13 January 2000, Dolphin was told that she had terminal cancer.
 (Note: When she was told that she would not live much longer, she went to work on completing a number of tasks before she died.
 She completed a song book that she had been working on, made funeral arrangements, and prepared for her 84th birthday.
 She died the day after her birthday.)
-Having died on February 8, 2000, her memorial service, attended by President Bharrat Jagdeo and other public figures, was held at The Cathedral of the Immaculate Conception in Brickdam, Georgetown.
+She died aged 84 on 8 February 2000, and her memorial service, attended by President Bharrat Jagdeo and other public figures, was held at The Cathedral of the Immaculate Conception in Brickdam, Georgetown.

 Legacy

 According to the obituary for Lucille Emmeline Campbell, Lynette Dolphin and Campbell belonged "to a small group of local grandes dames who, in the middle of the 20th century, sought to project their values through dress, speech, work, religion and demeanour in every endeavour.
 As some, like her, remained spinsters and turned to teaching, they were able to devote their talents totally to social and educational pursuits where their influence spread far and wide."

 The Lynette De Weever Dolphin Center for Excellence in the Creative Arts at Queen's College, Guyana was named after her.